parautenbach/hass-shairport-sync/README.md

 Add the repository URL as a [custom repository](https://hacs.xyz/docs/faq/custom_repositories).

 ### Compatibility
-This platform has been tested against Shairport Sync 3.3.7rc1 and Home Assistant Core 0.114.1.
+The current version of this integration has been tested against Shairport Sync 3.3.7rc1 and Home Assistant Core 2021.12.5.

+Version 1.0.3 of this integration was tested against Home Assistant 0.114.1 and supported up to version 2021.11.5.

 Tested Shairport Sync details:
 ```